ewin-t/spectrum-log/README.md

 ## Main Experiment

 The main experiment is conducted using the script `test_two_dist.py`.
 This script performs the following tasks:
-- Simulate two distributions that match on the first two moments.
+- Simulate two distributions that match on the first k moments, with k up to 3.
 - Run the maximum likelihood tester.

 ## Main Functions